nikhilambhore01/Shopping-Cart-App/README.md

 - Design Shopping Cart Using React
 - Add and remove items from cart.
 - Implement React Components For Product List, Cart, Add Product.
-- Edit the quantity of the items in real time
+- Edit the quantity of the items in real time.
-- Add products to firebase database.
 - Managing Component State using Redux, React-Redux.
 - Added Routes using React-Routers
 - Dynamic cards are design
-- Build Backend using Firebase.

 ### Preview